By Peter Lyle DeHaan , PhD

 Change is Mourned

 When something is lost, that loss is lamented and grieved.
 Sometimes the loss is perceived (it didn’t happen) or potential (it might happen), whereas other times it is real and tangible (it did happen).
 Regardless, the emotional reaction to that loss is mourning.
-Just as there are steps to grieving (be it five, seven, or ten), mourning the loss wrought by change will progressively proceed down a similar path.
+Just as there are steps to grieving (be it five, seven, or ten), mourning the loss wrought by the change will progressively proceed down a similar path.

 However, it doesn’t need to be this way.
 Change can be accepted if it is understood, occurs in small increments, and is within the control of those affected by it.
-This trio of suggestions may not offer much relief when we’re confronted with global or national upheaval that is foisted upon us, because those situations are not within our control, nor do they generally occur in small doses—though we can seek to understand them.
+This trio of suggestions may not offer much relief when we’re confronted with the global or national upheaval that is foisted upon us, because those situations are not within our control, nor do they generally occur in small doses—though we can seek to understand them.
 But this advice is helpful when responding to changes in our personal lives, like children marrying and moving on, or work situations, such as layoffs, job cuts, restructuring, office closings, and wage freezes or pay cuts.

 In these circumstances, we can make a reasonable and successful effort to accept and even embrace change: